Snipa22/xmr-node-proxy/README.md

 ## Configuration BKMs

-# Specify at least one main pool with non zero share and "default: true".
+1. Specify at least one main pool with non zero share and "default: true".
 Sum of all non zero pool shares should be equal to 100 (percent).

-# There should be one pool with "default: true" (the last one will override previous ones with "default: true").
-Default pool means pool that is used
-for all initial miner connections via proxy.
+2. There should be one pool with "default: true" (the last one will override previous ones with "default: true").
+Default pool means pool that is used for all initial miner connections via proxy.

-# You can use pools with zero share as backup pools.
+3. You can use pools with zero share as backup pools.
 They will be only used if all non zero share pools became down.

-# You should select pool port with difficulty that is close to hashrate of all of your miners multiplied by 10.
+4. You should select pool port with difficulty that is close to hashrate of all of your miners multiplied by 10.

-# Proxy ports should have difficulty close to your individual miner hashrate multiplied by 10.
+5. Proxy ports should have difficulty close to your individual miner hashrate multiplied by 10.

-# Algorithm names ("algo" option in pool config section) can be taken from [Algorithm names and variants](https://github.com/xmrig/xmrig-proxy/blob/dev/doc/STRATUM_EXT.md#14-algorithm-names-and-variants) table
+6. Algorithm names ("algo" option in pool config section) can be taken from [Algorithm names and variants](https://github.com/xmrig/xmrig-proxy/blob/dev/doc/STRATUM_EXT.md#14-algorithm-names-and-variants) table

-# Blob type ("blob_type" option in pool config section) can be as follows
+7. Blob type ("blob_type" option in pool config section) can be as follows

-## cryptonote
+	cryptonote
-## cryptonote2
+	cryptonote2
-## forknote1
+	forknote
-## forknote2
+	forknote2

 ## Known Issues